 Once the minutes (the written record) from the Committee of the Whole meeting are adopted into the regular Council meeting, Council can act on this recommendation or just record it for information only.

-Committee of the Whole meetings are open to the public for observation, just like regular Council meetings.
+Committee of the Whole meetings are open to the public for observation, just like regular Council meetings (see question above for health and safety protocols for attending during the COVID-19 pandemic).

 To learn more about local government, the Union of BC Municipalities has some excellent Fact Sheets to explore.
 Click here to find them on the UBCM website.